-Many of the early hire fleet that was sold off have not been fortunate in private hands, with the general condition of many of the boats found along the canal classed as poor.
+Many boats of the early hire fleet that were sold off have not been fortunate in private hands, with many of the boats found along the canals being classed as in poor condition while, subjectively at least, many of those on the Shannon seem to have been better maintained.
 A handful of good examples of ex-hire craft were recorded in the survey database.